Everything you wanted to know about REPAINTING and were afraid to ask

 The Positive: Repainters are the fastest tool for identifying trends making them an integral part of a trader's toolbox.

-The biggest and costliest mistake that new retail traders make is using repainters for trade entry.
+The biggest and costliest mistake that new retail traders make is to rely solely on repainters for trade entry.

 Repainters can not be relied upon for entry or exit signals.

-Repainters serve as a visual aid to spot trends, but other indicators and analysis need to be used to determine entry and exit points.
+Repainters serve as a visual aid to spot trends, but additional indicators and analysis need to be used to determine entry and exit points.

 Use repainters in correlation with price action, candlestick patterns, a disciplined stop-loss plan.